|

 of the Großestraße were lined with

-grandstands; the steps still remain today.
+grandstands; some of the steps still remain today.
 In the right distance in the

 1938 photo can be seen the partial model of the Kongreßhalle.